datahub-project/datahub/docs/rfc/active/azkaban-flow-job/README.md

 Adding support for [Azkaban](https://azkaban.github.io/) job and flow metadata and enabling search and discovery for them.

-The design includes the metadata needed to represent Azkaban jobs and flows as entities and their relationships to other entities like Datasets.
+The design includes the metadata needed to represent Azkaban jobs and flows as data job entities and their relationships to other entities like Datasets.

 ## Motivation